Psoriasis

 If your symptoms are persistent, severe, or concerning, please consult with a qualified healthcare professional for proper evaluation and personalized advice.

 No, psoriasis is not contagious.
-You cannot catch it from or give it to someone else through skin-to-skin contact or otherwise.
+You cannot catch it from or spread it to another person through touch or any other means.
+It's an autoimmune condition related to your immune system.

 Was this information helpful?